Ashkenazi Jews in Israel

 Ashkenazi Jews in Israel refers to immigrants and descendants of Ashkenazi Jews, who now reside within the state of Israel, in the modern sense also referring to Israeli Jewish adherents of the Ashkenazi Jewish tradition.
 As of 2013, they number 2.8 million and constitute one of the largest Jewish ethnic divisions in Israel, in line with Mizrahi and Sephardi Jews.
 Ashkenazim, excluding those who migrated from the former USSR, are estimated to be 31.8% of the Israeli Jewish population in 2018.

-Ashkenazi Jews are Jews whose ancestors had settled in Central and Eastern Europe, as opposed to those who remained in the Middle East and North Africa region, or settled in other places.
+Ashkenazi Jews are Jews whose ancestors had settled in Central and Eastern Europe, not to be confused with Sephardi Jews who are those that originally settled in Spain and Portugal.

 History

+Ashkenazi Jews were first said to live in the Land of Israel in the 11th century, according to 16th-century mystic Rabbi Elijah of Chelm.
+Further evidence of Ashkenazi communities in the holy city comes in the form of halakhic questions sent from Germany to Jerusalem during the second half of the 11th century.
+Additional Ashkenazim arrived to the region during the Aliyah of the Tosafists in the thirteenth century.
+By the late-fourteenth century, the Ashkenazi population in Jerusalem had grown, and a yeshiva for them was established by Isaac Asir HaTikvah.
+They prayed in the same synagogue as the Sephardim.
+Additional European Jews arrived in the 15th century, such as Elijah of Ferrara.
+In the 18th century, Hasidim moved to Jerusalem, many led by Judah HeHasid.
+A further wave of immigrants, known as Perushim, arrived in the 19th century.